-It is worth starting with definitions for both of these positions.
+It is worth starting with definitions of the both positions, when comparing Project Manager vs Product Owner.
 In some companies or organizations, the roles of a Project Manager and a Product Owner are used interchangeably.
 This is not a good practice and it should be avoided, especially if the company processes are Agile.
 This helps to avoid misunderstandings about roles that belong to a Product Owner or to a Project Manager.

 Who is a Project Manager?

 A Project Manager is a specialist who manages specific projects in a company.
 Currently, this position is gaining more and more interest among entrepreneurs who want to achieve the best goals.
 The Project Manager is responsible for project planning and implementation – his job is often related to construction, computer networks, telecommunication networks, software development, as well as production and the service sector.

 The main responsibilities of the Project Manager include team management and coordination of the activities of persons cooperating in a given project.
 Other responsibilities are: planning and implementing the strategy of activities, drawing up business plans, qualitative and quantitative analysis of the market, analysis of the competition and the management of available resources.

 In addition to that, the Project Manager supervises ensuring compliance of procedures and other activities required by law.
 He has to streamline processes (e.g. budgeting, reporting), prepare periodic and final reports, actively cooperate with other employees, a Project Manager should promote innovation and change.
 That’s not everything, Project Managers have to negotiate and cooperate with companies and sub-suppliers, they also work very close with the management board and conduct presentations and trainings on the project.
 He/she should also have appropriate interpersonal skills and be the “link” between the company and the entity for which the project is being implemented.

 Project Manager – highlights: